-(2) all trees between 15cm and 80cm DBH which are considered by a specialist bat ecologist as having features suitable for bat roosting, such features including: i. cracks, crevices, cavities, fractured limbs, or other deformities, large enough to support roosting bat(s); ii. sections of loose flaking bark large enough to support roosting bats; iii. a hollow trunk, stem or branches; iv. deadwood in canopy or stem of sufficient size to support roost cavities or hollows; v. guano, grease marks and/or urine staining around cavity entrances; and vi. selected individual trees with high epiphyte loading (five or more perched nested epiphytes located on horizontal branches).
-(3) All trees shown through the bat monitoring programme (Condition 30) to be Roosts.
-(4) The 17 significant trees referred to in condition 29(a)(ii)(3).
-Advice Note: the VRP shall not apply to the removal of any (d) other vegetation.
-Avifauna: (i) The tracking and monitoring of kiwi prior to and during construction along the entire length of the road corridor, and the relocation of kiwi where necessary. (ii) The design, installation and ongoing maintenance of 29(d)(ii) - Note disagreement on technical matters as outlined in the Ecology Joint Witness Statement dated 16 October 2018; that 29(d)(ii) - The design, installation and ongoing maintenance of kiwi exclusion fencing at all locations along the new road kiwi exclusion fencing to restrict kiwi accessing the road at locations where: (1) the territories identified by the tracking and monitoring in (i) straddle the road corridor; and Wildlands agree with DOC corridor where kiwi may be able to access the road corridor, to restrict kiwi accessing the road.
+- (i) For vegetation removal within the Project Area, the Vegetation Removal Protocol (VRP) set out in Annex DH of the 'NZ Transport Agency (the Transport Agency) research report 623 'Effects of land transport activities on New Zealand's endemic bat populations: reviews of ecological and regulatory literature' (Smith et al. 2017)' and set out in the ELMP, which includes modification to account for local conditions shall apply to: - (1) all trees greater than 80cm Diameter at Breast Height (DBH). - (2) all trees between 15cm and 80cm DBH which are considered by a specialist bat ecologist as having features suitable for bat roosting, such features including: - i. cracks, crevices, cavities, fractured limbs, or other deformities, large enough to support roosting bat(s); - ii. sections of loose flaking bark large enough to support roosting bats; - iii. a hollow trunk, stem or branches; - iv. deadwood in canopy or stem of sufficient size to support roost cavities or hollows; - v. guano, grease marks and/or urine staining around cavity entrances; and - vi. selected individual trees with high epiphyte loading (five or more perched nested epiphytes located on horizontal branches). - (3) All trees shown through the bat monitoring programme (Condition 30) to be Roosts. - (4) The 17 significant trees referred to in condition 29(a)(ii)(3).

+Advice Note: the VRP shall not apply to the removal of any other vegetation.

+(d) Avifauna:

+- (i) The tracking and monitoring of kiwi prior to and during construction along the entire length of the road corridor, and the relocation of kiwi where necessary. - (ii) The design, installation and ongoing maintenance of kiwi exclusion fencing to restrict kiwi accessing the road at locations where: - (1) the territories identified by the tracking and monitoring in (i) straddle the road corridor; and - (2) the Project ecologist considers there is a high risk of kiwi being able to enter the road corridor at these locations. - (iii) The placement of appropriate road signage along the new road corridor to warn motorists about the possible presence of kiwi. - (iv) Monitoring of Australasian bittern using automatic acoustic bird monitors at the Mimi wetland and in the Mangapepeke Valley prior to construction.
+Should bittern be recorded in the Project Area the Requiring Authority shall advise the Operations Manager of DOC New Plymouth District Office within two days of the data from the automatic acoustic bird monitor being analysed.
+The Requiring Authority shall design, install and maintain low fencing adjacent to the road corridor at marshland locations where bittern are recorded, prior to operation of the road. - (v) The DOC Operations Manager New Plymouth District Office, TRoNT and the Planning Lead (or Nominee) shall be notified should nesting kokako or their nests be detected in the construction area.
+Notification shall be provided within 2 hours of detection.
+Appropriate response actions shall be implemented immediately to avoid disturbance.